-At Bremen's World Trade Center and at Fahrenheithaus I, II and III, start-ups will find premises that make their first steps into business as straightforward as possible.
+At Bremen's World Trade Center, start-ups will find premises that make their first steps into business as straightforward as possible.
 Bremen and Bremerhaven also have a number of coworking spaces that offer a relaxed atmosphere and a chance to socialise and network, often well into the evening.
 If you're having difficulty deciding where to locate yourself, you can turn to the Unternehmensservice Bremen business support agency.
 There's no question they can't help with – and they'll be able to answer you in English, Turkish or Russian.

-The Bremen region is home to a wide range of private and corporate investors who can provide young entrepreneurs not only with financial support but also business expertise and contacts.
+The Bremen region in northern Germany is home to a wide range of private and corporate investors who can provide young entrepreneurs not only with financial support but also business expertise and contacts.

 Corporate start-ups such as those sponsored by the trading company Melchers are a feature of Bremen's new business scene.
 Other investors in the city work within the framework of established networks such as the Business Angels, where they act as mentors or venture capitalists.